 Shoppers Drug Mart accused of unethical billing practices

-Shoppers’ billing practices have come under scrutiny, with allegations suggesting a significant shift towards profit-driven healthcare, particularly in the provision of medication review services—aka MedsChecks.
+Shoppers’ billing practices have come under scrutiny, with allegations suggesting a shift towards profit-driven healthcare, particularly in the provision of medication reviews—aka MedsChecks.

 According to insiders and a detailed post on Reddit, Shoppers has been charging the Ontario government upwards of $60–$75 for often unsolicited MedsCheck phone calls, often without clinical basis or need.
 The compensation figures sharply contrast to what family doctors typically receive for comprehensive, in-person physical exams: $38.